 The XXV Mänttä Art Festival selected Anna Ruth (b.
 1975) as the curator for the 2020 exhibition.
 Ruth is a Canadian visual artist who has called Jyväskylä home for the past 15 years.
 She is an award-winning art event organiser and versatile cultural activist who has enriched the Jyväskylä art scene with her decade-long nomadic art gallery project, Äkkigalleria.
 Ruth has worked in many mediums, from painting and drawing to mapmaking.

 Anna Ruth has participated in exhibitions in several countries, including Italy, Norway, Portugal and South Africa, and her artworks have been acquired by various art collections in Finland and abroad.
 Before arriving in Finland, Ruth lived in France where she finished her art studies.
 The Mänttä Art Festival has been close to Ruth's heart for many years.
 Her relationship with the Art Festival began already in 2002, the year of her arrival, and since then, she has visited every Mänttä Art Festival exhibition with the exception of one.

 Ruth’s work navigates the border between tradition and innovation, striving to break through archaic boundaries.
 In the early 2000s, established art venues dominated Jyväskylä, presenting barriers to outside artists.
 Together with her partner, Juho Jäppinen, Ruth began curating exhibitions in their home, allowing her to introduce new artists and artistic perspectives to her adopted country.
 In 2009, she expanded the concept to create Äkkigalleria, which turns public and vacant commercial spaces into galleries.
 Through this cooperation, she has created opportunities for a diverse range of artists to bring their self-expression and social concerns to the public.

 In 2015, she began specializing in murals, hoping to enrich existing objects rather than create new ones.
 Today, her work appears on many walls, from hospitals to private homes, in Finland and beyond.

-The Exhibition will be postponed until the year 2021
+The Exhibition was postponed until the year 2021